bomonike/azure-chatgbt/README.md

    This sample makes of the [ChromaDB](https://docs.trychroma.com/) vector database, but you can easily modify the code to use another vector database.
 You can even use [Azure Cache for Redis Enterprise](https://learn.microsoft.com/en-us/azure/azure-cache-for-redis/cache-overview) to store the vector embeddings and compute vector similarity with high performance and low latency.
 For more information, see [Vector Similarity Search with Azure Cache for Redis Enterprise](https://techcommunity.microsoft.com/t5/azure-developer-community-blog/vector-similarity-search-with-azure-cache-for-redis-enterprise/ba-p/3822059)

-   [ChromaDB](https://docs.trychroma.com/) is a powerful database solution that stores and retrieves vector embeddings efficiently.
+   [ChromaDB](https://docs.trychroma.com/) stores and retrieves <strong>vector embeddings</strong> to add private data to LLMs.
 It is commonly used in AI applications, including chatbots and document analysis systems.
 By storing embeddings in ChromaDB, users can easily search and retrieve similar vectors, enabling faster and more accurate matching or recommendation processes.
 ChromaDB offers excellent scalability high performance, and supports various indexing techniques to optimize search operations.
 It is a versatile tool that enhances the functionality and efficiency of AI applications that rely on vector embeddings.<hr />

-For more information on Azure OpenAI Service and Large Language Models (LLMs), see:
+For more information on the Azure OpenAI Service and Large Language Models (LLMs), see:

    - [What is Azure OpenAI Service?](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/overview)
    - [Azure OpenAI Service models](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models)